hpc/charliecloud/doc/faq.rst

    3. If there is a single source and it is a directory.
 (Not documented.)

-4. Symbolic links are particularly messy:
+4. Symbolic links are particularly messy (this is not documented):

    1. If named in sources either explicitly or by wildcard, symlinks are dereferenced, i.e., the result is a copy of the symlink target, not the